 PUMA FUTURE Z 1.2 has the design to support any quick movements in all directions.
 The combination of the FUZIONFIT+ compression band and lightweight lacing system provides a superb locked-in fit that follows the foot and gives you confidence when you make multidirectional movements.

-It uses a knit collar positioned below your ankle, designed to give you not only a snug and secure fit but also prevent dirt from getting into the boot while you play.
-The upper has a coating technology, called GripControl Pro, for better touch and control on the ball.
+It uses a knit collar positioned below your ankle, designed to give you a snug and secure fit and prevent dirt from getting into the boot while you play.
+The upper has a coating technology, called GripControl Pro, for better touch and control of the ball.

 This soccer cleat has a Dynamic Motion System asymmetric outsole that can give you optimum traction and grip on any natural and artificial surface.

 PUMA FUTURE Z 1.2 is one of the most comfortable soccer cleats right out of the box.
 It has a comfortable footbed with a Nano Grip sock liner, designed to help reduce foot slippage as you make ultra-fast movements on the soccer field.

 It is adaptive in the midfoot and could virtually fit all foot sizes.
 It feels longer than usual, though, so you may size down a half size to get a better fit.
 But in most cases, the FUTURE Z feels true to size.
 Just make sure the space between your toes and the end of the shoe will not be longer than ½ inch.